 Chris Bailey talks about saving your biological prime time (BPT) for your most important work in his book The Productivity Project.

-Content creation goes best when we’re at our most creative and focused – so your BPT is the perfect time for these activities!
+Content creation goes best when we’re at our most creative and focused, so your BPT is the perfect time for these activities!

-So figure out your biological prime time (you might already know or there are some great tips and techniques in The Productivity Project to help you) and save your creation time for these hours.
+It’s worth figuring out your biological prime time (you might already know or there are some great tips and techniques in The Productivity Project to help you) and save your creation time for these hours.

 Save the busy and admin work for when you’re in low energy periods (or take a break completely – radical, I know, but it’s the perfect time to take a break).

 If you can learn to create a time budget, fight procrastination, batch your content, and work in your biological primetime, you’ll be crushing content output in no time.
 With the right attitude and intention, you can successfully use these methods to help you make the time, even when it feels like you don’t have any to spare.

 Keeping up with your content creation is important for your business, so don’t let the opportunities your content may bring you pass you by.